Skip to content

 ],

-// Simulate successful tool call
+# Simulate successful service call

-const result = await scenario.run({
+result = await scenario.run(

-name: "tool success test",
+name="tool success test",

-description: "Test agent's ability to handle successful tool calls",
+description="Test agent's ability to handle successful tool calls",

-scenario.user("Call the external service"),
+scenario.user("Call the external service at endpoint /api/data"),

 scenario.agent(),